Midsomer Norton Forum and Community Plan

 In order to shape the future direction of Midsomer Norton it is essential that as a town we have a strong Community Plan.
 However, the key to success lies in local implementation and ensuring the opportunity to interpret and present the output in a range of ways.

-Rather than getting in consultants, the Town Council has brought together all the 100 community groups in the town to create the Midsomer Norton Forum from which a Steering Group has been formed to carry out a consultation to include everyone – young and old in the town.
-The Midsomer Norton Forum members are now working to produce a wider community plan for the town.
+Rather than getting in consultants, the Town Council brought together all the 100 community groups in the town to create the Midsomer Norton Forum from which a Steering Group was formed to carry out a consultation to include everyone – young and old in the town.
+The Midsomer Norton Forum members then worked to produce a wider community plan for the town.

 On the 24th October 2012 the process kicked off in earnest with a meeting of community group leaders to begin identifying key issues to be addressed by a detailed survey of residents.
 With a professional facilitator leading the session a wide range of issues were identified covering virtually every aspect of community life in Midsomer Norton for all ages.

 Thanks to Somer Valley FM, who carried out a series of interviews in the street, Forum members were able to compare their thoughts with the views of residents on what they would like to see improved in Midsomer Norton.